OfLiberty/pacannabis.guide/docs/guide/tools.md

 [[toc]]

-## Preperation
+## Preparation

 ### Grinder

-Grinders are designed to consistantly grind and blend your flowers or herbs into consistent smaller bits.
+Grinders are designed to consistently grind and blend your flowers or herbs into consistent smaller bits.
 Some contain a pollen or kief catcher.
 These chambers build up with fine potent cannabis crystals that can be pressed into hash, used in cooking, or even vaporized.

 Products range from [standard 4 piece grinders](https://amzn.to/2Uw71Ki), [some with portable and discrete features](https://amzn.to/2EcMXHa), [and others that are ornate or decorative](https://amzn.to/2QGD0IW).